sthirugn/eventing-integrations/splunk-quarkus/README.md

   -Dkafka.ingress.brokers=BROKER:9092
 ```

-The integration would connect to Kafka on `platform.notifications.ingress`
+The integration would connect to Kafka on `platform.notifications.tocamel`
 and would pass messages to configured Splunk.

 ### Trying it out

-Generate a message on `platform.notifications.ingress` Kafka topic.
+Generate a message on `platform.notifications.tocamel` Kafka topic.

 This can be done for example using the Drift service:
 * registering a system